 Wintry weddings are popular with couples all over the world, and that’s the case for the leads in this romantic comedy.
 Sarah Paulson plays Emily, a young woman who is called away for work before the big day.
 Can her fiance Ben sort everything out?
 Will Emily get to the church on time?
-Paulson hasn’t been on Broadway for a decade, but we love watching her on screen.
+Paulson hasn’t been on Broadway since Collected Stories in 2010, but we love watching her on screen.

 Broadway crooner and all-around entertainer Harry Connick.
-Jr starred in family drama Angels Sing in 2013.
+Jr starred in the family drama Angels Sing in 2013.
 He plays Michael, a history professor who struggles to feel happy after a tragic accident.
 It’s down to Nick, his friend who gives him an inspiring, joyous gift.
-Make sure you watch the whole movie to listen to Connick.
-Jr sing "When I'm Home," it really is magical.
+Make sure you watch the whole movie to listen to Connick sing "When I'm Home" — it really is magical.

 Harry Potter franchise

 It’s hard to think of an actor that hasn’t appeared in at least one of the Harry Potter movies.
-Undeniably, Daniel Radcliffe got his break as the titular boy-wizard, later appearing in Broadway productions of Equus and How To Succeed in Business Without Really Trying.
-There’s ten movies in total, so it’s a perfect set of films to get stuck into over the Christmas period.
+Undeniably, Daniel Radcliffe got his break as the titular boy wizard, later appearing in Broadway productions of Equus and How To Succeed in Business Without Really Trying.
+There are eight movies in total, plus the Fantastic Beasts and Where to Find Them spin-off movie series, so it’s a perfect set of films to binge over the Christmas period.

-One of 2020’s Christmas films to watch out for, Holidate follows two singletons as they look for love throughout the season, while agreeing to be "platonic plus-ones."
+One of 2020’s buzziest Christmas films, Holidate follows two singletons as they look for love throughout the season, while agreeing to be "platonic plus-ones."
 There’s a star lineup in this Netflix piece, including Emma Roberts and Luke Bracey, but once again we can watch out for Kristin Chenoweth, this time playing Aunt Susan.

 Holidays for Heroes